Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

 ```

 `customElements` is the namespace we use to define and access custom elements (The custom tags that power web
  components).
-By calling `customElements.define`, we tell the browser that there is now a tag a developer can use
- name after the first argument.
+By calling `customElements.define`, we tell the browser that there is now a tag a developer can use with the name `user-posts`.
+The name of the tag is taken from the first argument.
 The second argument can either be a class or a function, but as [most browsers now
  support classes](https://caniuse.com/#feat=es6-class), we will use classes since they make the logic far easier to
  code.
 Our class _must_ extend the [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) base class from the global namespace.